 Members receive recognition as distinguished students and members of one of the largest college honor societies in the world.
-All inductees receive from their campus advisor a membership certificate suitable for framing and the Alpha Chi key, a recognition lapel pin.
+All new members receive from their campus advisor a membership certificate suitable for framing and the Alpha Chi key, a recognition lapel pin.
 Most chapters hold in-person and/or virtual induction ceremonies at which those items are presented and recognize members at graduation with Alpha Chi honors regalia.

 Subject to policies of the chapter and the institution, members may receive special recognition at graduation by wearing Alpha Chi honor cords, stoles, or medallions.

 Members receive special offers or discounts from Alpha Chi’s official partners, including exclusive discounts through our partnership with HP, test preparation services from The Princeton Review, and exclusive worldwide hotel and car rental discounts.
 Through Alpha Chi’s membership in the Association of College Honor Societies, our members are also eligible for stipends for summer internships and academic seminars offered by these ACHS partners: Washington Internship Institute, The Washington Center for Internships and Academic Seminars, and The Fund for American Studies.

 Membership in an ACHS-certified member society carries with it a tangible acknowledgment of merit for Federal employment.
 As long as the applicant meets the requirements as described in the job announcement, honor society membership may fulfill one of the requirements for entrance at the GS-7 level in numerous professional and technical occupations in the Federal Service.
 Alpha Chi membership is one of three methods by which a student can be recognized as having achieved Superior Academic Achievement (S.A.A.) along with their Bachelor’s degree.